Smart marketers are already making great use of enterprise AI applications and machine learning in marketing. But how?

 Domino’s first rolled out its Siri-style “voice ordering” system with voice-activated personal assistant Dom in 2014.
-In July last year, the pizza chain joined forces with Amazon Alexa to facilitate ordering by voice over the in-home assistant.
+A couple years later, the pizza chain joined forces with Amazon Alexa to facilitate ordering by voice over the in-home assistant.

-Patrón Tequila also partnered with Alexa recently, for its voice-activated Cocktail Lab recipe library.
+Patrón Tequila also partnered with Alexa, for its voice-activated Cocktail Lab recipe library.
 Patrón also offers a voice-activated Bot-Tender, an AI-enabled chatbot that suggests cocktail ideas to customers on Twitter Direct Message, Facebook Messenger, and the company’s website.

 - How many of my most valuable customers use voice search to ask a question which is difficult to answer definitively today?
 To gauge usage, look into Google’s Search Console for long-tail questions that are customer-based.
 Or use “OK, Google” to see how people are using voice to look for information related to your brand.